bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 Variant example: large blue t-shirt.

 #### Modifiers
 [Modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options) represent options used for additional product customization such as gift wrapping, engraving, text to be printed on a t-shirt, or a warranty.
-Unlike variant options, modifiers do not generate variants and can be displayed as *required* or *optional* on the storefront.
+Unlike variant options, modifiers do not generate variants, and you can display them as *required* or *optional* on the storefront.
 You can use modifiers along with [rules](https://developer.bigcommerce.com/api-docs/store-management/products-overview#complex-rules) to change a product's price or weight.
-Modifiers include multiple-choice types such as swatch, rectangle, radio button, and dropdown and non-multiple-choice types such as text, multi-line text, date picker, file upload, and pick list.
+Modifiers include multiple-choice types such as swatch, rectangle, radio button, and dropdown, and non-multiple-choice types such as text, multi-line text, date picker, file upload, and pick list.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">